thycotic/rabbitmq-helper/docs/usecases/installation/prepare-offline.md

 Get-DownloadLocations -UseThycoticMirror;
 ```

-- Copy the Offline folder the host which does not have internet and proceed with the desired installation.
+- Copy the offline folder to the target host which does not have internet and proceed with the desired installation.

 ## Related